-2.1 Calculating the servicing capacity assignment credit
+Calculating the servicing capacity assignment credit

-- To calculate the 30 per cent additional servicing capacity assignment, it is necessary to convert the proposed total number of units in the development to its population equivalent.
-The servicing capacity assignment credit will be calculated as shown in Figure Three. - 2.
-Table One outlines person per unit (PPU) values for apartments by each York Region municipality.
-These PPU values should be applied when calculating the servicing capacity assignment incentive for proposed developments.
+- 1. To calculate the 20 per cent additional servicing capacity assignment, it is necessary to convert the proposed total number of units in the development to its population equivalent.
+The servicing capacity assignment credit will be calculated as shown in Figure Two. - 2.
+Table One outlines person per unit (PPU) values for grade-related dwelling types by each York Region municipality.
+These PPU values should be applied when calculating the servicing capacity assignment credit for proposed developments.

-Figure Three: Example of how to calculate the servicing capacity assignment credit
+Figure Two: Example of how to calculate the servicing capacity assignment credit

-If a proposed development contains 130 apartment units and qualifies for 30 per cent servicing credit, the following formulas should be used to calculate:
+If a proposed development contains 100 units (80 townhouse and 20 single detached units) and qualifies for the 20 per cent servicing credit, the following formulas should be used to calculate: